 - Several factors affect the size of the premium, such as salary, age, previously earned pension and the change in the income base amount.
-The premium is paid until the month before the white collar worker turns 65. - 7.5 price base amounts (SEK 362,250/year in 2022) applies here. - The premium for the final payment of ITP 2 is also included here. - As from 1 October, compensation for costs up to 0.15% will be repaid by the Legal, Financial and Administrative Services Agency via Fora.
-The premium for employers with local collective agreements is 0.95% (less compensation of 0.15%) from 1 October. - Free premium setting is applied and the premium is within the interval SEK 20-39/month, which is equivalent to approx. 0.15% in the event of salaries of up to 7.5 price base amounts (SEK 362,250/year in 2022). - Finances premium maximisation in ITP 2.
+The premium is paid until the month before the white collar worker turns 65. - 7.5 price base amounts (SEK 362,250/year in 2022) applies here. - The premium for the final payment of ITP 2 is also included here. - The premium for employers with local collective agreements is 0.50%.

+- Free premium setting is applied and the premium is within the interval SEK 20-39/month, which is equivalent to approx. 0.15% in the event of salaries of up to 7.5 price base amounts (SEK 362,250/year in 2022). - Finances premium maximisation in ITP 2.
 If the premium is higher than the maximum permitted level, money from a special equalisation fund is contributed.
 All employers with ITP 2 contribute to the amount in the fund by paying the equalisation premium.